 Commercial Boilers and Furnaces

 Many businesses are heated with either a boiler or furnace.
 Energy-efficient models are available for all heating fuels.
 If you’re thinking about replacing your system, consider a new high-efficiency boiler or furnace.
 Click here for a full list of incentivized boilers and furnaces.

 Supplemental or Space Heating Systems

-Businesses may be able to offset the load of their primary heating system or meet additional heating needs with a high-efficiency supplemental heating system including ductless mini-split heat pumps, infrared heaters, and warm-air heaters.
+Businesses may be able to offset the load of their primary heating system or meet additional heating needs with a high-efficiency supplemental heating system.

 High-Performance Heat Pumps